okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-sign-in-pwd-email/main/aspnet/integrationsteps.md

 ### 9 (Optional): Get the user profile information

 Optionally, you can obtain basic user information after a successful sign-in by making a request to Okta's Open ID Connect authorization server.
-See [Get user profile information](/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/aspnet/main/#get-user-profile-information).
+See [Get the user profile information](/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/aspnet/main/#get-the-user-profile-information).